A photo of two bollards in a sidewalk at night.

 A typical fault tree analysis process goes through multiple iterations of (1) analyzing requirements including environmental assumptions and specifications, (2) constructing or updating fault trees for each requirement violation of concern, (3) analyzing the tree to identify cut sets, and (4) considering design changes to increase the size of cutsets with additional events or eliminate basic events.

 Note that fault trees are never really complete.
 Even with careful requirements analysis, we may miss events that contribute to a failure (“unknown unknowns” or “black swan events”).
 Domain expertise is essential for creating fault trees and judging how and how far to decompose events.
 Practitioners may revise fault trees as they learn more from discussions with domain experts or from analyzing past system failures.
-Also our mitigations will rarely be perfect, especially if we still have to deal with the unreliable nature of machine-learning components and the complexities of reasoning about the real world and human behavior from within software.
+Also, our mitigations will rarely be perfect, especially if we still have to deal with the unreliable nature of machine-learning components and the complexities of reasoning about the real world and human behavior from within software.
 However, even if fault trees are incomplete, they are a valuable tool to think through failure scenarios and deliberate about mitigations as part of the requirements and design process of the system to reduce the chance of failures occurring in practice.

 Failure Modes and Effects Analysis (FMEA)